IUC4801/Cryptoverse/README.md

 ## About The Project

 Cryptoverse is a crypto currency tracker application which is used to easily track various cryptocurrencies.
 Famous cryptocurrencies will be shown in a carrousel bar.
 Details of other cryptocurriencies are shown in a table.
-The information can be shown in various currencies like USD, EUR etc. Details of each cryptocureency is shown with a graph of their capital changes over a time period.
+The information can be shown in various currencies like USD, EUR etc. Details of each cryptocurrency is shown with a graph of their capital changes over a time period.

 ## Features